French frigate Aréthuse (1812)

-Aréthuse was a 46-gun frigate of the French Navy.
+Aréthuse was a frigate of the French Navy.
 She served during the Napoleonic Wars, taking part in a major single-ship action.
 Much later the vessel took part in the conquest of Algeria, and ended her days as a coal depot in Brest, France.

 Construction and career

 Aréthuse was laid down at Paimboeuf near Nantes, France in 1807 and launched on 15 May 1812.
 The ship was a frigate of the Pallas group, the latest iteration of the French Navy's standard Hébé class designed by Jacques-Noël Sané (also copied by the Royal Navy as the Leda class) and had design dimensions of 144 pieds 6 pouces by 36 pieds 8 pouces (corresponding to 154 ft by 39 ft 1 in).

 Like her sisters, the Aréthuse was designed to carry a broadside of fourteen pairs of 18-pounder long guns on the main gundeck, supported by additional cannon allocated to the open quarterdeck and forecastle, which since 1810 had been standardised at eight pairs of 24-pounder carronades and two 18-pounder chase guns.
 However, according to her captain Pierre Bouvet, the brackets of the bitts beneath the forecastle blocked the recoil of the two pairs of main-deck 18-pounders nearest the bows, and he had these guns removed into the hold for use as extra ballast, regarding the improvement in the ship's sailing qualities as more than compensation for the reduction in broadside weight.
 The main battery was thus reduced to twelve pairs of 18-pounders, and there seems to be little confirmation of precisely what calibre of guns were really carried on her quarterdeck and forecastle.
 The ship was capable of carrying provisions for a voyage of six months, but when fully loaded, the gunports had less than six pieds of freeboard (6 pieds being roughly 6.4 ft).

 In keeping with the army-style manpower organisation introduced in the French Navy at that date, the crew of Aréthuse consisted predominantly of conscripts from the Quatrième équipage de haut-bord ("4th tall ship crew").
 The conscript crew proved to have an unexpected advantage, however, when the frigate was ordered to sail on a winter cruise before the crew's cold-weather clothing was ready - the number of tailors' apprentices on board allowed the necessary garments to be manufactured at sea by the crew themselves.